 - 2 fresh peaches, local is best if you can find

 - ⅓ cup plain goat cheese

 - 1 teaspoon dijon mustard

 - salt and pepper

 - In a small bowl, combine the vinegar, dijon, olive oil and whisk till fully combined.
-Season to taste.
+Season with kosher salt and pepper to taste.

 - Arrange all the fruit, shallots, and cucumbers on a plate, then add leaves from the parsley and basil throughout.
 Top with fresh goat cheese.
 Then lightly drizzle a spoonful of the dressing on top.
 You will probably have some leftover.
 I usually like to top mine with a little more fresh cracked pepper.